mdsahib/vih/README.markdown

 # Vehicle Information Hub
-This is a project is made to work as a vehicle information hub.
+This project is made to work as a vehicle information hub.

 ## Features absent :
 - Role management system.
 - Admin panael for information management (CRUD).
 - Web service so that others can integrate with that system.
-- Hasing using SHA1 the password to the database before storing.
+- Hashing using SHA1 the password to the database before storing.
 - Adding salt to password before hasing to prevent rainbow attack.